peppelinux/draft-demarco-cose-header-federation-trust-chain/draft-demarco-cose-header-federation-trust-chain.md

 * X.509 publication over a [OIDC-FED] Infrastructure, this can be achieved using `x5c` or `x5u` as defind in [RFC7517].
-* Metadata schemas, OIDC Federation allows the definition of custom metadata schemas even for entities not belonging to OAuth2 and OpenID ecosystems.
+* Metadata schemas, OpenID Federation allows the definition of custom metadata schemas even for entities not belonging to OAuth 2.0 and OpenID ecosystems.

 # Terminology